kairosity/mp3-snapathon/testing.md

 ### Test Setup:

  - During the voting days (Sat-Sun), I used a number of dummy users that had previously (that week) entered the competition.
- - I got each of them to vote on particular images and then I manually checked the database to ensure 2 things happened:
+ - I got each of them to vote on particular images and then I manually checked the database to ensure 4 things happened:

  1. The image voted on in each case had its "photo_votes" field incremented by 1 each time.
  2. The user in question had their "votes_to_use" field decremented by 1, from 1 to 0.
+ 3. That the photo voted for did not have their "points" display anywhere on their photo details page.
+ 4. That the photo voted for was not displayed in the voter's "VOTE" gallery.
+(This is only updated after the competition ends).

  This was true in every case, so in addition to the functionality outlined by the awards() tests, I could be sure that the voting was working as expected.